Eureka-Shoulders/componentz/README.md

 We've separated the logical part of the component, which has the minimum responsibilities to be as generic as possible, so we use Mobx for state management to make this happen.

-The complete documentation form components is being built, we will soon make it available.
+The complete documentation is under construction, we will soon make it available.

 First add a Inversify provider and reflect metadata at the root of your project